What Is a Curriculum in Schools and Why Is It Important?

 As far as I see it, the knowledge is the subject – it should be celebrated within its domain; the language, the terms, the facts, the literacy of the subject (Hirsch – Knowledge begets knowledge (1987)) all need to be included in your planning.

-The ‘Spider-Web’ metaphor can be helpful here (Thijs / van den Akker 2009) to see what constitutes the curriculum you are designing: purpose; content; pedagogy; assessment; knowledge organisation (schema development) – a very wide range of practices indeed!
+The ‘Spider-Web’ metaphor can be helpful here (Thijs / van den Akker 2009) to see what constitutes the curriculum you are designing: purpose; content; pedagogy; assessment; knowledge organization (schema development) – a very wide range of practices indeed!

 The best thing to do is to start with your own knowledge; as Coe et al (2014) tell us: